When this article is for you

 Edge cases

 I picked the wrong country.
-Settings → Company → Country.
-Change it; the next AI extraction will use the new country's VAT-rate defaults.
+Settings → Company.
+Change it; the next AI extraction uses the new country's VAT-rate defaults.
 Past extractions stay as they were — they have specific VAT rates already extracted from the actual invoices, so the suggestion-defaults are irrelevant to them.

 I want my books in USD but my address is EU.
-Country = EU country (for VAT-rate hints, especially helpful if you receive EU invoices); Base currency = USD.
-Both fields are independent and there's no "must match" rule.
+Country = your EU country (for VAT-rate hints); base currency = USD (in the company settings).
+Both are independent and there's no "must match" rule.

 I'm setting up multiple companies.
-Finish the wizard for the first one, then go to Settings → Companies → Add company.
-Same user, multiple separate company workspaces, each with its own wizard run (though the wizard remembers your user-level preferences and pre-fills sensibly).
+Finish the wizard for the first one, then create additional companies from the company switcher.
+Same user, multiple separate company workspaces.
 See companies, users, and roles for the multi-company model.

 I made a typo in my company name.
-Settings → Company → Name.
-Edit freely; past exports keep the name they had at export-time (we don't retroactively re-name an export's header).
+Settings → Company.
+Edit freely.

 I closed the browser tab in the middle of the wizard.
-You can resume — sign in again and the wizard picks up where you left off.
-The user account is created at email verification (step 1); steps 2–4 just configure the first company.
-If step 2 was incomplete, signing back in re-presents step 2.
+Sign in again and the wizard picks up where you left off — your progress through the steps is remembered.

 Related